chef/chef-web-docs/content/chef_overview.md

 {{% chef %}}

--   **Chef Workstation** is the location where users interact with Chef.
-    With Chef Workstation, users can author and test [cookbooks](/cookbooks/) using tools such as [Test
-    Kitchen](/kitchen/) and interact with the Chef Infra Server using the [knife](/knife/) and [chef](/ctl_chef/) command
+-   **Chef Workstation** is the location where users interact with Chef Infra.
+With Chef Workstation, users can author and test [cookbooks](/cookbooks/) using tools such as [Test Kitchen](/kitchen/) and interact with the Chef Infra Server using the [knife](/knife/) and [chef](/ctl_chef/) command line tools.
-    line tools.
--   **Chef Infra Client nodes** are the machines that are managed by Chef.
+-   **Chef Infra Client nodes** are the machines that are managed by Chef Infra.
 The Chef Infra Client is installed on each node and is used to configure the node to its desired state.
 -   **Chef Infra Server** acts as [a hub for configuration data](/server_overview/).
 Chef Infra Server stores cookbooks, the policies that are applied to nodes, and metadata that describes